16 Super Summer Camps

 Arlington Parks and Recreation

 Arlington Parks and Recreation offers a wide variety of summer camps with themes such as visual and performing arts, cooking and wellness, nature and history, and sports.
 Fee reductions are available for those who qualify.
-Click here to sign up to receive a catalog once it’s released in February. // Locations vary.
-Ages 3-21; June 20-Aug.
-25; $58-$1100 per program.
+Click here to see the 2024 camp catalog that came out Jan.
+17. Note that Arlington County residents get first pick of the camps and lower prices, although campers from throughout the region are welcome. // Locations vary.
+June 17-Aug.
+23; $39-$1,120 per program.
 Camp hours vary.

 Got a crayon-loving kid at home?
 Sign them up for a camp at Art House Seven.
 (Photo courtesy of Art House Seven)